Tax Preparation & Buying a Home

 *Potentially other statements or documents if you are self-employed or have other sources of income or debt.

 If your tax returns look like you make less than you do because of (perfectly legal) deductions to help save on taxes, it could translate to a much longer and complicated loan qualification process, especially for the self-employed.
 At Options will help you prepare for a future home purchase by giving you the power of knowing and by educating you about what documents and statements you need to qualify.
-If a purchase is in the near future, we can work together with your CPA before you file to help make sure that your return reflects an income that will qualify you for the best loan.
+If a purchase is in the near future, we can work together with your CPA before you file to help make sure that your return reflects an income that will qualify you for the loan the works for your unique situation.

 Please watch our video about tax preparation and we look forward to working with you on your home purchase.